Aqua Voice vs Wispr Flow summary

 Is Aqua Voice better than Wispr Flow?

 It depends on what you need.
-Aqua Voice is significantly more accurate on technical dictation (97.4% vs ~65% on technical terms) and supports 49 languages with our own multilingual Avalon model.
+Aqua Voice is significantly more accurate on technical dictation (97.3% in our technical-term benchmark) and supports 49 languages with our own multilingual Avalon model.
 Wispr Flow supports 100+ languages.
 Both have Mac, Windows, and iPhone apps.
 If accuracy is your priority, Aqua wins.
 If you need a language we don't cover, Wispr is the better fit.

 What speech model does Wispr Flow use?